deependersingla/edx-platform/docs/en_us/students/source/sfd_discussions/anatomy.rst

 course.
 The left pane also has filters that you can use to sort discussions by topic, status, and activity.

-The left pane includes the following elements:
+The left pane includes the following elements.

+.. note:: You can click the image below to enlarge it.

 1. The topic filter for course discussions.
 When you click this list, you can see all of the topics in the course discussions.
 For more information about discussion topics, see :ref:`Discussion Topics`.